govend/govend/README.md

 # Vendor Packages Automatically

-It would get tiring to explicitly ask `govend` to download and vendor each individual package for large Go projects.
+It would get old to explicitly ask `govend` to download and vendor each individual package for large Go projects.
-Thankfully `govend` can scan your project and identify your dependencies for you.
+Thankfully `govend` can scan your project and identify dependencies for you.

-`go get` handles this problem with the `./...` syntax when located inside the root of your project like so:
+`go get` assumes this as the default use case when no packages are explicitly provided:

 ```Bash
 $ go get ./...